-Once the content of your Session has been added, the next step is to design the look of your Session.
+Once the content of your Session has been added, the next step is to filter your Sessions as needed.

 As a reminder, your session information will live on-page as well as on the Sessions Page that guests will be directed to after RSVPing.
 However, guests will only be able to register for Sessions from the Sessions Page itself.

 Below is the breakdown of how to filter your Sessions on-page and on the Sessions Page:

 - Open the event page in editing mode.

 - Click on the Sessions Block (the block housing the Sessions element)

 - Open the Track 1 element and click on the Session element.

 From here, you’ll see how the Session element is being filtered to display the session per track: